KAmanowski/ox-task/README.md

 # OX-Task

-The app runs vai Spring Boot with a Postgres DB.
+The app runs via Spring Boot with a Postgres DB.

 To run: